percit/Training-App-Qt/README.md

 TODO:
 1. Email Authentication via Firebase
-2. Settings Page
-3. Database on Firebase
+2. Database on Firebase
-4. Fix Tests
+3. Fix Tests

+How to go from Desktop/Android:

+Clean->Run CMake->Build->Compile (don't skip even one step)

+Commit c2945c71274c5eafb9bae044a8eb4130bf1aae9a is last one working on desktop and android and has no firebase

 ![Getting Started](images/map-image.png)
 ![Getting Started](images/progress-image.png)